Mediaset appoints Berlusconi's son as CEO

 But his 78-year-old father, who has begun to step back from frontline politics, is increasingly seen as preparing a sale of parts of his empire.

-The Italian billionaire met Thai businessman Bee Taechaubol on Wednesday to discuss the sale of a stake in Serie A soccer club AC Milan, which he has owned for almost 30 years.
+The Italian billionaire met Thai businessman Bee Taechaubol on Wednesday to discuss the sale of a stake in Serie A football club AC Milan, which he has owned for almost 30 years.

 The future of Mediaset has become the focus of attention since the Berlusconi family holding company Fininvest in February sold an 8 percent stake on the market.